mandarini/shop-start/tutorial/Step08.md

 ## Add product uid to newly created product

+Now, let's look at `addProductIdToProductFunction` to see what we need it to do.

 We talked about data manipulation.

 Similarly to `createUserFunction`, write a function that will add the product id to the product, after it has been written.